ezsystems/commerce-documentation/docs/guide/checkout/checkout_api/ajaxcheckoutcontroller.md

 public function getNextValidStep($currentStep, $requestedStep, $userStatus, Basket $basket);
 ```

-`Siso/Bundle/CheckoutBundle/Service/DefaultCheckoutStepService.php`

-Default implementation of this interface is *DefaultCheckoutStepService,* that ensures that user is forwarded to the correct step and all necessary data is stored in the basket.
-The  goal is to check if user is able to see the requested step.
-If he has no right to it, he will be forwarded to the last possible step.
+The default implementation of this interface is `DefaultCheckoutStepService` (`Siso/Bundle/CheckoutBundle/Service/DefaultCheckoutStepService.php`)
+which ensures that the user is forwarded to the correct step and all necessary data is stored in the basket.
+It checks whether the user is able to see the requested step.
+If they do not have the proper permissions,
+they are forwarded to the last possible step.

-The checkout steps are defined here.
+The checkout steps are defined in the following method:

 ``` php
 public static final function getAllCheckoutSteps()